CS171/2016-cs171-website/syllabus.md

 We use Piazza as our discussion forum and for all announcements, so it is important that you are signed up as soon as possible.
 Piazza should always be your first recourse for seeking answers to your questions.
 You can also post privately so that only the staff sees your message.

 ### Online Materials
 All class activity handout, slides, and required readings will be posted on Canvas.
-All lectures and labs will be recorded and videos will be available within 24 hours after class times.
+All lectures and labs will be recorded and videos will be available within 24 hours after class time from the course homepage.

 ### Credits
-Some of the material in this course is based on the classes taught by **Alexander Lex and Miriah Meyer** at the University of Utah, **Carlos Scheidegger** at the University of Arizona,  **Marc Streit** at JKU Linz, **Pat Hanrahan** at Stanford, **Jeff Heer** at the University of Washington, **Hans-Joerg Schulz** at the University of Rostock, **Nils Gehlenborg** at the Harvard Medical School, **Torsten Möller** at the University of Vienna, **Tamara Munzener** at the Univeristy of British Columbia, **Helwig Hauser** at the University of Bergen, and **Maneesh Agrawala** and UC Berkeley.
+Some of the material in this course is based on the classes taught by **Alexander Lex** at the University of Utah, **Carlos Scheidegger** at the University of Arizona,  **Marc Streit** at JKU Linz, **Pat Hanrahan** at Stanford, **Jeff Heer** at the University of Washington, **Hans-Joerg Schulz** at the University of Rostock, **Nils Gehlenborg** at Harvard Medical School, **Torsten Möller** at the University of Vienna, **Tamara Munzener** at the Univeristy of British Columbia, **Helwig Hauser** at the University of Bergen, and **Maneesh Agrawala** at UC Berkeley.
 We have heavily drawn on materials and examples found online and tried our best to give credit by linking to the original source.
 Please contact us if you find materials where the credit is missing or that you would rather have removed.